Rosamund Pike: 2014–present: Gone Girl and other roles

 Richard Lawson of Vanity Fair wrote that the film is "Smartly shot, detailed ... and performed" and called Pike's portrayal "a star-makingly good performance, spellbinding in its operatic mix of tones and temperatures."
 Todd McCarthy of The Hollywood Reporter said that she "is powerful and commanding ...
 Physically and emotionally, Pike looks to have immersed herself in this profoundly calculating character, and the results are impressive."
 For her performance, she received numerous nominations including the Academy Award for Best Actress, the BAFTA Award for Best Actress in a Leading Role, the Critics' Choice Movie Award for Best Actress, the Golden Globe Award for Best Actress in a Motion Picture – Drama and the Screen Actors Guild Award for Outstanding Actress in a Leading Role.

 From 2015, she voiced Lady Penelope Creighton-Ward in the remake of Thunderbirds Are Go produced by ITV in conjunction with Weta Workshop.
-In February 2016, she starred in the music video for "Voodoo in My Blood" by Massive Attack, directly inspired by the subway scene with Isabelle Adjani in the film Possession (1981) directed by Andrzej Żuławski.
-In 2017, she took the role of The Woman in the short film The Human Voice, written and directed by Patrick Kennedy and based on the play La voix humaine by Jean Cocteau, for which she won Best Actress at the Oxford International Film Festival.
+In February 2016, she starred in the music video for "Voodoo in My Blood" by Massive Attack, inspired by the subway scene with Isabelle Adjani in the film Possession (1981) directed by Andrzej Żuławski.
+In 2017, she took the role of The Woman in the short film The Human Voice, written and directed by Patrick Kennedy and based on the play La voix humaine by Jean Cocteau; for her work, she won Best Actress at the Oxford International Film Festival.

 In 2018, Pike was cast as war correspondent Marie Colvin in A Private War, directed by Matthew Heineman and based on "Marie Colvin's Private War", a Vanity Fair article by Marie Brenner.
 She was nominated for a Golden Globe Award and Satellite Award for Best Actress in a Motion Picture – Drama.
-In 2019, she was cast in the role of Moiraine in Amazon Prime Video's adaptation of Robert Jordan's fantasy epic The Wheel of Time, which was released in November 2021.
-Her other films include the thriller The Informer and the biopic Radioactive; in the latter, she played Marie Curie.
+In 2019, she was cast as Moiraine in Amazon Prime Video's adaptation of Robert Jordan's fantasy epic The Wheel of Time, which was released in November 2021.
+Her other films include the thriller The Informer and the biopic Radioactive, in which she played Marie Curie.